moon-home/scraper/README.md

 # Manual

-- This scraper is specifically designed to scrape posts on [skool](https://www.skool.com/).
-You will need to create an account there and update the code with your credentials
+- This [`skool_posts_scraper.py`](https://github.com/moon-home/scraper/blob/main/skool_posts_scraper.py) is specifically designed to scrape posts on [skool](https://www.skool.com/), so you will need to create an account there and update the code with your credentials
-- This code doesn't include the preparation of those URLs.
+- This code doesn't include the preparation of the posts URLs.
 You can use [Bardeen.ai](https://www.bardeen.ai/) to do that for free without coding.
 - The sample URLs in `test_urls.csv` are posts in a [public community](https://www.skool.com/community) of skool.
 You may need to join that group first.
 It's free.
+- Lastly, update the code with your
+    - posts URLs csv file
+    - in `skool_posts_scraper.py`:
+        - your csv file name
+        - the community about page URL
+        - your own email and password

 # High Level Steps